sbabcoc/local-grid-parent/README.md

 ## Launch a Local Grid

 In one step, you can launch a Selenium Grid hub and a single node that supplies **HtmlUnit** browser sessions.
-From the `local-grid-hub` directory:
+From the directory that contains the `local-grid-hub` JAR and its extracted POM file:

 ```bash
 mvn exec:java -Phtmlunit